 - Bottom line: M.2 vs. SATA

-The M.2 specification allows device makers to fit flash storage modules into thin and light devices, like today’s razor-slim notebook PCs, that may struggle to accommodate a typical 2.5-inch SSD.
+The M.2 specification allows device makers to fit flash storage modules into thin and light devices, like today’s razor-slim notebook PCs, that may struggle to accommodate a typical 2.5-inch solid–state drive.
 But M.2 isn’t exclusive to portable PCs.

 M.2 sockets can also be found on many server and desktop PC motherboards.
-Formerly called Next Generation Form Factor (NGFF), the M.2 specification is considered a successor to the mSATA standard, although SSDs of the latter type are still being sold.
+Formerly called Next Generation Form Factor (NGFF), the M.2 specification is considered a successor to the mSATA standard.

 In terms of both storage space and physical dimensions, M.2 SSDs come in a variety of sizes.
 As usual, data capacities are denoted by a number of gigabytes (GB) or terabytes (TB), while the physical space taken up by the part is represented by a four or five-digit number.